 Apex Legends System Requirements

-Apex Legends System Requirements (2021) - full specs, system checker and the gaming PC setup you need: Can I Run Apex Legends?
+Apex Legends System Requirements - full specs, system checker and the gaming PC setup you need to match the Apex Legends PC requirements.

 Apex Legends minimum requirements

 - Graphics Card: NVIDIA GeForce GT 640 or Radeon HD 7730

 - CPU: Intel Core i3-6300 or FX-4350

 - File Size: 22 GB

 - Graphics Card: NVIDIA GeForce GTX 970 or Radeon R9 290